 As I was told and taught, as many continue to practice, and some still hold as values…need to stop.
 We are the change, we are the generation who can change certain beliefs that needs a shift.
 I love my culture and value who I am, where I came from, and those before me.
-What I speak of is in the Hmong culture there are certain practices that make “Women” feel inferior.
+What I speak of is in the Hmong culture there are certain practices that make “Women” seem and feel inferior.

 Here’s three I want to hit on, but just let me make this very clear!
 I am not speaking on behalf of the entire Hmong community.
 I’m not to bash on your beliefs.
 This is what I’ve seen, witnessed, and felt!

 Whether it’s a spiritual ceremony, new year, graduation women take on the role of food prep, cooking, serving and cleaning.
 While men socialize or do the heavy lifting when asked, women prepare everything.
 Don’t get me wrong, there are some things that men will do with prepping, like butcher when it’s necessary to pay homage to another.
 I only speak about gatherings because in one’s own home the man (husband) will help, but not all of them do.